 The applicant or any business operator using the authorised substance must immediately inform the Commission of any new scientific or technical information, which might affect the safety assessment of the authorised substance in relation to human health (an e-mail suffices).
 It is possible to apply for an extension of the existing authorisation through a Member State, similar as for the addition of new substances.

 For further detail, please consult the full authorisation procedure set out in Article 8-12 of Regulation (EC) No 1935/2004.
 The document referred to in footnote(1) to Article 9(2) should no longer be consulted for applications, as EFSA published guidelines.

 EFSA also published an explanation of the general adminstrative procedures it follows for applications for regulated products.
 Please note that in case of food contact materials EFSA has a 6 months deadline, and applications should be send through a Member State Competent Authority, as described above.
 EFSA can extend the deadline by another 6 months.

-Further information on authorised substances can be found in the applicable legislation and is also summarised in the online database of FCMs.
+Further information can be found in the applicable legislation.

 Before 2002 the Scientific Committee on Food evaluated scientific and technical questions concerning consumer health and food safety associated with the consumption of food products and in particular questions relating to toxicology and hygiene in the entire food production chain, nutrition, and applications of agrifood technologies, as well as those relating to materials coming into contact with foodstuffs, such as packaging.
 Please refer to 'Reports' and 'Outcome of Decisions' of the Scientific Committee on Food.